COVID-19 Preparedness: Remote Language Instruction

 The Language Resource Center is assembling resources to assist the language teaching community at Cornell as we transition to remote language instruction.
 We can provide assistance with basic instructional technology and any issues specifically related to language pedagogy.
 The Center for Teaching Innovation also has multiple resources available, listed in more detail below.

-Please share your questions, comments, or concerns related to language instruction with us via this survey.
+Please send your questions, comments, or concerns related to language teaching and learning via email.

 We will regularly update this page, so please keep checking back.

 Open drop-in sessions

 Answers to all your questions about F2F/hybrid/online language teaching and learning.
 Join us on Zoom on Tuesdays from 2:00-3:00 pm.

 Need more help?
 Contact us to schedule individual Zoom sessions with a team member to discuss your questions about online language teaching and learning.

 Mock teaching sessions

 If you would like to try out how the various Zoom features work, the LRC team is ready to serve as your practice students.
 Please contact us to schedule a time.

 Join us on Zoom throughout the summer for LRC Summer Happy Hour.
 We'd love to hear how it’s going!
 All of it.